kavish-0024/matchify2/README.md

 ⚙️ Account Settings: Includes a modal to securely change your account password.<br>
 🔑 Secure Logout: Simple and secure one-click logout functionality for both user types.<br>

+Admin Dashboard<br>
+👑 Centralized Control: A top-level dashboard for site administrators.<br>
+👥 User Management Console: A comprehensive console to view and manage all users on the platform.<br>
+🤸 Player Console: A dedicated view to manage all participant/player accounts.<br>
+🏟️ Organizer Console: A dedicated view to manage all organizer accounts.<br>
+🔑 Secure Logout: Simple and secure one-click logout functionality across all dashboards.<br>

 ---

 🛠️ Tech Stack & Dependencies